Using Mustard Oil in Indian Cooking

 All natural oils are composed of different fatty acids, the type and amount of which determine the properties of the oil.
 These fatty acids are often summarised on the packaging as, saturates, monounsaturates and polyunsaturates and are inherently linked to the oils origin.

 In its pure form, mustard oil contains a fatty acid called erucic acid (cis-dos-13-enoic acid) at levels between 22% and 50%.
 EU Directive 80/891/EEC requires the erucic acid content of foods to be no greater than 5%.
 So because of this EU directive, no pure mustard oil in the EU can be classified as a food.
+To find out more about these issues have a read here.

 Despite the erucic acid legislation, members of the Indian community have used this oil for hundreds of years and will continue to do so without apparent harm.
 Personally, and many Indian chefs will agree that it's a great oil to use to get the real authentic Indian flavours into your dishes.